Climate in Sonoma County

 Coast: 80 F (26 C) / 48 (8 C)

-Temperate year-round, the weather on the Sonoma Coast follows a pattern of maritime fog in the morning giving way to California sunshine around noon.
+Temperate year-round, the weather on the Sonoma Coast follows a pattern of maritime fog in the morning which gives way to California sunshine around noon.
 When inland valleys heat up, the coast remains cool.
-The weather can be changeable, layered clothing is recommended.
+The weather can be changeable; layered clothing is recommended.

 What to Wear

 Check the local weather before you depart.
 Temperatures can vary from the coast to inland each day.
-Wine country casual for evenings out; jeans, khakis or shorts, T-shirts, comfortable walking shoes, a sweater and a medium-weight jacket should suffice for sightseeing.
+Wine country casual is fine for evenings out, while jeans, khakis or shorts, T-shirts, comfortable walking shoes, a sweater, and a medium-weight jacket should suffice for sightseeing.
 Think layers.
 A chilly, foggy summer morning may heat up to the 80s or 90s by 2 p.m.
 Temperatures start to drop after the sun goes down.
 In winter heavy coats aren’t necessary, but you’ll want a medium-weight water-resistant jacket.